 Progress in modern science is enabled by data sharing.
 There are major obstacles, however, that limit the open exchange of data particularly in neuroscience, a field where many small laboratories are pursuing diverse questions about the brain using a great variety of tools and techniques.
 In mid 2014, The Kavli Foundation initiated Neurodata Without Borders, a consortium of researchers and foundations with a shared interest in breaking down the obstacles to data sharing.

 The aim of Neurodata Without Borders is to standardize neuroscience data on an international scale.
-Our goal is to break down the geographic, institutional, technological and policy barriers that impede the flow of neuroscience data to the scientific community.
+Our goal is to break down the geographic, institutional, technological and policy barriers that impede the flow of neuroscience data within the greater scientific community.
 Our intent is to accelerate the pace of discovery and success of brain research worldwide.

 The need to standardize neuroscience data has never been more urgent.
-Large-scale brain research projects such as the BRAIN Initiative and resources such as the Allen Cell Types Database are producing massive quantities of data.
+Large-scale brain research projects such as the U.S. BRAIN Initiative and resources such as the Allen Cell Types Database are producing massive quantities of data.
 But the full benefits of these data will not be realized if they cannot easily be shared, pooled and analyzed.

-Neurodata Without Borders: Neurophysiology is only the beginning.
-Additional pilot projects are being planned to address other barriers to data sharing in neuroscience and will be announced shortly.
 Join our mailing list to receive updates about our current projects and announcements about future ones.